 Matthew24:45-51 – “Who then is the faithful and wise servant, whom the master has put in charge of the servants in his household to give them their food at the proper time?
 46 It will be good for that servant whose master finds him doing so when he returns.
 47 Truly I tell you, he will put him in charge of all his possessions.
 48 But suppose that servant is wicked and says to himself, ‘My master is staying away a long time,’ 49 and he then begins to beat his fellow servants and to eat and drink with drunkards.
 50 The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
 51 He will cut him to pieces and assign him a place with the hypocrites, where there will be weeping and gnashing of teeth.”

-Now we see the same judgments continue into chapter 25 with the ten virgins, five were wise and five were foolish.
+We see the same judgments continue into the parables in chapter 25 with the ten virgins, five were wise and five were foolish.
 We see it again in the parable of talents.
 The servants that were given 5 and 2 talents were rewarded and entered into the joy of the Lord (rapture), but the lazy servant that hid his talent in the ground was cast into outer darkness (left in the dark world).
-This is why I believe the Readiness Rapture theory should not be overlooked, even though it will probably never be as popular as those theories that tickle our ears.
+This is why I believe the Readiness Rapture theory should not be overlooked, even though it will likely never be as popular as other theories that are loaded with assumptions.
 We need to be diligent when we study God’s Word, as God is a rewarder of those who diligently seek Him (Hebrews 11:6).